 - Discard (Trash) the ECG.
 If the record is of poor quality you may wish to discard the record and record again.
 This button will return you to the Patient Information screen where you can record another record. - Save the ECG.
 This button will save the ECG and return you to the Patient Information screen, where you can either close out the session with the patient or record another ECG. - Next Patient.
 This button saves the ECG, confirms that you wish to close the encounter with the current patient, and opens a fresh Patient Information window.
-If "Print 12 Lead on ECG Save" option has been set in Preferences (see Processing Controls) a 12 Lead will be printed. - Print the current screen.
+If "Print 12 Lead on ECG Save" option has been set in Preferences (see Processing Controls) a 12 Lead will be printed. - Print the current screen. - Export single, current record to DICOM, or export all records in study to DICOM (see Exporting to DICOM).

-5 Automatic Diagnostic Assessments
+6 Automatic Diagnostic Assessments